Tuesday, September 30, 2014

 were stuffed to the gunnels with fodder for local goats

-(Ali Pasha Tepelena (1740-1822), the “Lion of Yannina*” is one of local history’s curious characters who managed, under the Ottoman Sultan’s nose, to carve out an independent territory for himself that covered most of Albania and western Greece.
+Ali Pasha Tepelena (1740-1822), the “Lion of Yannina*” is one of local history’s curious characters who managed, under the Ottoman Sultan’s nose, to carve out an independent territory for himself that covered most of Albania and western Greece.
 At once a heroic rebel, a gifted & fearless general and an ambitious despot, he had a passionate yet brutal flair for controlling his Christian subjects yet attacking with impunity the Ottoman supporters with whom he aligned himself as necessary.

 His brutality is legendary, reinforced by writings of Lord Byron, who visited him in his “splendid court” in 1809.
 The cells of Ali Pasha’s torture chambers must still ring with the screams of tormented souls.
 Not that he was alone in inflicting cruel punishments – in context historically it did seem rather de rigueur.
+And of course, the cruising Motley's could always recommend harbour swimming, on a busy day, as an alternate option.

 Ali Pasha's main forts/castles/residences were Tepelena, Gjirokastra and Ioannina.
 Read more about Ali Pasha in Wiki /on the net.)

-* Ioannina in Greece
+* Yannina is Ioannina in Greece